Understanding business email compromise (BEC)

 - Contact your financial institution immediately.
 The sooner they are aware of the situation, the more efficiently they can support you.

 - Take action.
-Consider using a reputable IT firm to assist in scanning your devices to ensure any malware is identified and promptly quarantined for removal.
-It is also very important to reset all impacted credentials and passwords such as online banking and email accounts.
+Consider using a reputable IT firm to assist in scanning your devices to ensure any malware is identified and any infected hardware is promptly quarantined for removal.
+It is also very important to reset all impacted credentials and passwords, such as those for online banking and email accounts.

 - Notify.
-Contact the two main credit reporting agencies (Equifax and TransUnion) and provide details on the incident.
+Contact the two main credit reporting agencies, Equifax and TransUnion, and provide details on the incident.
 Ensure that a fraud alert is placed on your credit reports for any future applications made using your identity.
-This will prompt the creditor to contact you at a phone number you provided before approving any additional lending or opening new accounts.
-You may consider placing a temporary security freeze on your credit report to stop any future activity from taking place.
+This will prompt the creditor to contact you at a phone number you provide before approving any additional lending or opening new accounts.
+You may consider placing a temporary security freeze on your credit report to stop any fraudulent activity from taking place in the immediate future.

 - Report.
-Consider reporting to: Your local law enforcement agency to provide any details you know of the incident and The Canadian Anti-Fraud Centre (CAFC) as they collect information about fraud incidents across Canada (visit the CAFC website to learn about any next steps you should take).
+Consider reporting to: Your local law enforcement agency and The Canadian Anti-Fraud Centre (CAFC).
+Visit the CAFC website to learn about any next steps you should take.

 - Protect yourself.
-Ensure you have enabled two factor authentication, especially for banking services, and have a policy in place for proper password hygiene protocols.
+Ensure you have enabled two-factor authentication, especially for banking services, and have proper password hygiene protocols in place.

-- Educate.
+- Educate yourself and your team.
 The best defense against a fraud incident is education; understanding and knowing what you are up against will allow you to consider what controls are best suited for your business.
-Consider using resources such as the Canadian Anti-Fraud Centre website, in combination with ATB’s cyber security guide on how to protect your business from cyber theft and payment fraud.
+Consider using resources such as the Canadian Anti-Fraud Centre website, in combination with ATB’s cybersecurity guide on how to protect your business from cyber theft and payment fraud.

 Be aware of other types of online fraud outside of BEC

-As hackers develop increasingly sophisticated tools to breach a rapidly growing technology landscape, it’s crucial to integrate a cyber security strategy to defend against a list of online fraud threats which evolve quickly.
-For instance, other types of fraud could include:
+As hackers develop increasingly sophisticated tools to breach our rapidly expanding technological spaces, it’s crucial to integrate a cyber security strategy to defend your organization against a plethora of ever-evolving fraud threats.
+BEC isn’t the only threat to your company’s funds and information.
+Other types of fraud could include:

 Vendor email compromise (also known as supplier phishing)

-How it works: Involves businesses that have well established relationships with suppliers.
-The criminal, uses a spoofed or compromised email account of the business, and requests the supplier to provide payment via wire transfer to a fraudulent account.
+How it works: Vendor email compromise targets businesses that have well-established relationships with suppliers.
+The fraud actor uses a spoofed or compromised email account to impersonate the business, and requests that the supplier provide payment via wire transfer to a fraudulent account.

-How it works: Fraud actors call or send employees emails or texts in an attempt to get sensitive information.
-Usually, they will try to mimic a genuine site, company, governing body or even an employee, to make you think that they are the real deal and that it’s safe to hand over your information.
-A lot of these emails will tell you that you need to reconfirm, re-enter or input your bank details (or something similar), in order to get a refund, pay postage on something you ordered (but never anything specific) or to unlock your account.
+How it works: Fraud actors call or send emails or texts to employees in an attempt to acquire sensitive information.
+Usually, they will try to mimic a genuine website, company, governing body or even employee in an attempt to make the target believe it’s safe to disclose the requested information.
+Typical phishing messages will ask the recipient to reconfirm, re-enter or input bank details (or similarly private information) in order to get a refund, pay postage on something the recipient supposedly ordered, or unlock an account.
+There are several different types of phishing:

-- Spear phishing: Fraud actors have a specific target in mind: they compromise email accounts in search of a specific piece of information.
+- Spear phishing: Phishing scam in which fraud actors compromise email accounts in search of a specific piece of information.